fclairamb/ftpserver/README.md

 ```

 ### Config file
-If you don't create one, it will be created for you.
+If you don't create a `ftpserver.json` file, it will be created for you.

 Here is a sample config file: